dougmassay/kindleimport-sigil-plugin/README.md

 Contributing / Modifying
 ============

 Any changes to files in the kindleunpackcore folder will be ignored.
-The repository is setup to ignore folder (meaning git won't track them).
+The repository is setup to ignore this folder (meaning git won't track changes to them).
 If you have modifications to suggest for those files, do so upstream at https://github.com/kevinhendricks/KindleUnpack.

 Any changes there can be pulled into this repository by running the getkucore.py script in the 'setup_tools' folder.